airatoryt/monoptix/README.md

 ## Architecture Notes

 MonoptiX is structured around a layered optimization flow that includes binary parsing, structural encoding, interaction-net style reduction, and final serialization.
 The design emphasizes reproducibility and reversibility over heuristic randomness.
+The current implementation is built around a limited set of computer devices, that run on an x86-64 chip, through any Linux kernel OS (preferrably Arch Linux), and most importantly, possess any NVIDIA Blackwell Architecture GPU Card.
+However, the core algorithms of this program, is universal, and can be implemented on virtually all computing devices.
+For the current implementation, we have included a direct python to binary file transpilation flag, for simpler testing and research purposes, which uses Codon.

 ## Repository Contents